 Kirsten Ralph, born and raised in North Germany, had a passion for dogs all her life.
 She started training her working dog Rico, a Great Pyrenees/ Golden Retriever/ Shepherd Mix in the mid 90's.
 Rico worked with her in private investigations.
 Kirsten rescued along the years many dogs, and found owners for them.

 When Kirsten and her husband Rich moved to Albuquerque, New Mexico, and started adopting several dogs from shelters, they literally had their hands full.
 Kirsten and Rich hired two behaviorists, Rick & Heather Dillender, to help them sort out their issues.
 They were amazed to learn about dog behavior, and shortly after, Kirsten became a certified dog trainer herself.
-She worked as a dog trainer, 30 hours weekly, for a company for 5 1/2 years.
+She worked as a dog trainer for a company for 5 1/2 years.

 Kirsten did mainly obedience training in group and private classes.
 She noticed that many dog owners had the same problems they have encountered in the past.
 She bought tons of books, DVD's, and attended seminars from several well- known dog trainers and behaviorists, and started learning about dog behavior problems, the canine language, and all the different training methods, using always positive reinforcement.